tektechnologies/Instructor-Prep/201/class_12.md

 -

 ## How did bus mall go?
 Lets see a thumbs.
-- If tired coming back to work is a good idea.

 ## demo code, use as a ref, was the suggestion.
 - Hard to navigate between elements?
 - you have to understand you code to modify it.